The road to the Partnership

 We’ve designed this area of our site to provide you with everything you need to know about becoming a Partner.
 Here you can learn about the Partnership’s recruitment process, useful hints and tips for the journey, and find answers to those frequently asked questions.
 You can even practice the kind of tests you might come across.

-When applying for a role in the Partnership, you want to give yourself the best opportunity to be successful.
-The following information will help build up your knowledge of what to expect during the application process, as well as the key Values and Capabilities we look for in our new Partners.
+When applying for a role in the Partnership, we want you to have the best opportunity to be successful.
+The following information will help build up your knowledge of what to expect during the application process, as well as the key values and capabilities we look for in our new Partners.

-Our Partnership Values have been created by Partners, for Partners.
+Our Partnership Behaviours have been created by Partners, for Partners.
 They are how we want to behave with one another, our customers, suppliers and stakeholders.
 They sum up the things that we hold dear and admire in one another.
+They are:

 Essential and Desirable Experience